LACE® Auditory Training

-If you are having difficulty hearing speech in background noise, irrespective of whether your hearing is normal or not, this may be the solution for you.
-We are a certified training provider of the program, and routinely offer it as part of our hearing aid fitting appointments in addition to stand alone sessions for those with clinically normal hearing.
+LACE® auditory training may benefit people who struggle to hear speech when there’s a lot of background noise, regardless of whether their hearing is otherwise normal.
+At London Ear Centre, we are a certified provider of LACE® auditory training, and routinely offer it as part of our hearing aid fitting appointments, in addition to standalone auditory training sessions for those with clinically normal hearing.

-We specialise in the provision of high quality medicolegal assessments, reporting and rehabilitation related to hearing and balance impairment.
-Our expert team are highly experienced in carrying out comprehensive diagnostic audio-vestibular evaluations to accurately identity, verify and manage impairments of the ear that may have arisen as a result of occupational disease or accidental trauma.
+At London Ear Centre, we also specialise in providing high-quality medico-legal assessments, reporting, and auditory training rehabilitation related to hearing and balance impairment.
+Our team of experts are highly experienced in carrying out comprehensive diagnostic audio-vestibular evaluations to accurately identify, verify, and manage impairments of the ear that may be the result of occupational disease or accidental trauma.

-All investigations are carried out in fully compliant clinical environments and in strict accordance to BSA guidelines.
+All investigations carried out at London Ear Centre take place in fully compliant clinical environments and in strict accordance with BSA guidelines.

-These are surgically implanted electronic devices that convert sound into electrical signals which bypass the damaged hair cells in the inner ear and provide direct auditory stimulation.
-They possess two parts–an internal receiver which is implanted surgically under the skin behind the ear, and an external sound processor part which is worn like a hearing aid.
-They are usually suitable for children/ adults with severe to profound permanent deafness who gain limited or no benefit from their hearing aids.
+Cochlear implants have two parts: an internal receiver that’s implanted surgically under the skin behind the ear, and an external sound processor part that’s worn like a hearing aid.
+Cochlear implants are usually suitable for children or adults with severe to profound permanent deafness who gain limited or no benefit from their hearing aids.

-These devices are surgically implanted hearing aids and are an option where conventional hearing aids or bone conduction hearing devices are not suitable for medical reasons.
-They work by directly stimulating the bones of the middle ear, bypassing the outer ear entirely.
-They are generally of two types:
+Middle ear implants are surgically implanted hearing aids and are an option where conventional hearing aids or bone conduction hearing devices are not suitable for medical reasons.
+Middle ear implants work by directly stimulating the bones of the middle ear, bypassing the outer ear entirely.
+There are generally two types:

-- Fully implantable– all parts of the device lie under the skin, without the need for an external sound processor
+- Fully implantable middle ear implants - with this type of auditory implant, all parts of the device lie under the skin, without the need for an external sound processor

-- Semi-implantable– part of the device is worn externally, and part placed in the middle ear
+- Semi-implantable middle ear implants - part of the device is worn externally, and another part is placed in the middle ear

-These devices work by transmitting sound vibrations through the bones of the skull to the cochlear of the inner ear and are suitable in situations where sounds are unable to pass through the ear in the usual way (i.e. through the outer and middle ear).
-These are generally of two types:
+A bone conduction hearing device works by transmitting sound vibrations through the bones of the skull to the cochlear of the inner ear.
+These devices are suitable in situations where sounds are unable to pass through the ear in the usual way ( through the outer and middle ear).
+There are generally two types of bone conduction hearing device:

-- Bone conduction hearing aids; these are a non-permanent, non-surgical option and typically are available to be worn in the form of a soft headband or spectacles.
+- Bone conduction hearing aids, which are a non-permanent, non-surgical option and are typically worn in the form of a soft headband or spectacles

-These are the least common of the various implant types and are mostly fitted on adults who have suffered trauma to their hearing nerve and would therefore not benefit from hearing aids or cochlear implants.
-They are similar to cochlear implants in how they look and work, however the internal part of these implants is surgically positioned onto the brainstem, therefore bypassing the cochlea and auditory nerve completely.
+Auditory brainstem implants are similar to cochlear implants in how they look and work, but the internal part of these implants is surgically positioned onto the brainstem, bypassing the cochlea and auditory nerve completely.